ethereum-optimism/community-hub/src/docs/protocol/compressed-ctc.md

 ---
-title: The Cannonical Transaction Chain (CTC) Format
+title: The Canonical Transaction Chain (CTC) Format
 lang: en-US
 ---

 Every transaction submitted to Optimism is written to the mainnet Ethereum blockchain as call data, this is how Optimism inherits the availability and integrity guarantees of Ethereum.
 This is also the cause of the majority of the cost of Optimism transactions.
-At the time of writing it is cheaper to write a kilobytes to storage on Optimism than it is to add one byte to the calldata on Ethereum.
+At the time of writing it is cheaper to write a kilobyte to storage on Optimism than it is to add one byte to the calldata on Ethereum.

 ## Initial solution